joesteakley/joe/README.md

 # joe

 Welcome to my repository.
-I am not offering a license for code in this repository at this time.
+I am not offering a license for my code at this time.